Manage Team

 Roles

-The Roles column displays the roles assigned to the team user.
+A team owner can assign a team user the following roles: Administrator, Database, Email, and, Web.
 Assigning a team user a role allows the team user to manage various aspects of the cPanel account.
 You can assign a team member multiple roles.
-You may only assign roles to a maximum of seven team users.
+For example, you could assign a team user the Email and the Web role.

 Database This role enables a team user to access tools and modify files related to database management for the team owner’s cPanel account.